History of the University of Virginia: Visitors and gatherings at the university

 To commemorate the United States Bicentennial in 1976, Britain's Queen Elizabeth II strolled the Lawn and lunched in the Dome Room of the Rotunda, one of five American sites she publicly visited.

-The Dalai Lama, Archbishop Desmond Tutu, and several other Nobel Peace laureates stayed on Grounds for one week in 1998 while attending the university's historic Nobel Laureates Conference.
+The Dalai Lama, Archbishop Desmond Tutu, and several other Nobel Peace laureates stayed on the Grounds for one week in 1998 while attending the university's historic Nobel Laureates Conference.

 On September 27 and 28, 1988, President George H. W. Bush convened the Charlottesville Education Summit.
-The discussions on furthering national education goals were led by then Arkansas Governor Bill Clinton, who would later be elected President in 1992 on a platform that promised economic and education reforms.
+The discussions on furthering national education goals were led by then Arkansas Governor Bill Clinton, who would later be elected president in 1992 on a platform that promised economic and education reforms.
 The conference led to several reform proposals for the higher education system, which became the basis for Goals 2000 legislation, introduced into Congress in 1994 and signed into law by President Clinton on March 31, 1994.

 On August 25, 2012, the university refused an offer by President Barack Obama to hold a campaign speech on the Grounds.
-The reason cited was that the day the event was scheduled was the second day of classes for the 2012–13 school year, and would be too disruptive to the students and their class schedules.
-President Obama ended up speaking at the Downtown Mall Amphitheater located in downtown Charlottesville, well away from the university.
-This refusal did cause a bit of controversy and made some feel that the university was being disrespectful of the President, while others felt that the action was appropriate, and in the best interest of the students.
+The reason cited was that the day of the event was also the second day of classes for the 2012–13 school year, and this would be too disruptive to the students and their class schedules.
+Obama ended up speaking at the Downtown Mall Amphitheater located in downtown Charlottesville, well away from the university.
+This refusal caused a bit of controversy; some felt that the university was being disrespectful to the president, while others felt that the action was appropriate, and in the best interest of the students.